sharmavins23/dca-backtests/README.md

 contrast a variety of investing strategies (month-to-month, for long-term investing only!) with each other.

-The sample scenario is simple: An investor receives $5,000 monthly and can either invest in a particular (ETF) stock or hold it in a more liquid money market fund (using historical federal reserve board data for interest rates).
+The sample scenario is simple: An investor receives $3,000 monthly and can either invest in a particular (ETF) stock or hold it in a more liquid money market fund (using historical federal reserve board data for interest rates).
 At the end of the several-year run, which strategy gains the most net worth?

 Gains are aggregated and tested on a variety of differing strategies.
 All prices for buying and selling shares are based on the market's adjusted close value.

+## Can I make one?

+Sure!
+The structure is designed to spit out a graph for each individual strategy added to the `strategies` folder.
+As such, simply add a strategy to the `strategies` folder with the requisite format (see the other strategies for examples).

+Simply running `python main.py` will execute your strategy and compare it alongside the others.

+## Financial breakdown

+A more comprehensive breakdown on the financial side of things is in the `findocs.md` file.

 # License TL;DR